Personal profile

 2) understanding the molecular mechanisims of PAR2 signalling in the proccesses that underpin inflammation (focus on arthritis), with an emphasis on targert validation and drug discovery.

 Recent preliminary projects have taken me in the direction of CXCL12 signalling in breast cancer, where I have uncovered a link between the non-canonical NFkB pathway and CXCL12 production in cancer cell lines.
-With the aid of first in class novel IKKa inhibitors we are in an excellent position to investigate this further.
-We also have several 'hit compounds' from a SULSA screen which target CXCL12 transcriptional activity, this will allow further drug discovery/evaluation work in this area.
+With the aid of first in class novel IKKa inhibitors I am in an excellent position to investigate this further.
+In the lab we also have several 'hit compounds' from a SULSA screen which target CXCL12 transcriptional activity, this will allow further drug discovery/evaluation work in this area.
 Targeting the chemokine directly is a novel approach which will by pass many of the unwanted side effects evident with inhibition of its target receptor - CXCR4.

 I had the privilege of being part of a group which was one of the first to recognise the biological relevance of PAR2, developed one of the first PAR2 knockout models and indeed my research career started within the Ferrell and Lockhart group, who along with my current group, have forged a world lead in the area of chronic inflammation (arthritis).